Leschnitzky/SergeyPortfolioApp/readme.md

 After you've restored your job configuration, run your container's server by invoking:

-	docker exec -it -u root <container ID> bash (You can find your container ID by using docker ps)
+	docker exec -it -u root <container ID> bash

+You can find your container ID by running:

+	docker ps

 On it, configure the following dependencies: